Evaluating medical documentation and sifting through the jargon to get to what you need to know.

 Objectives

-Upon Completion of this course, the attendee will:
+Upon completion of the presentation, the attendee will:

 “I attended the medical records training today and it was one the most helpful trainings I’ve been to in a long time.
 Easy to follow and a ton of very helpful information packed into a short amount of time.
 I signed up for the other 3 as soon as I was done.
 Thank you!!
 I bet I’ll be reaching out for help in the future.
 Thank you”